wungmc/springDemo/README.md

 Tomcat 7.0.22

-Deployment:
+二、Deployment:

 copy resource/applicationContext.xml & resource/log4j.properties to WEB-INF/classes

-Some of the techniques involved:
+三、Some of the techniques involved:

 1、SpringMVC